VirtualPregnancy/pregnancy-app/docs/source/implementation_structure/02_assets.rst

                 link: '/pregnancy-changes'
             },
             {
-                index: 3,
-                title: 'Navigating pregnancy complications',
-                description: 'What you need to know about why complications occur, how they are detected, and what this may mean for your pregnancy journey and beyond.',
-                image: '/img/landing/embryo_icon.svg',
-                backgroundColor: '#313657',
-                link: '/conditions-fetal'
+                "index": 0,
+                "title": "What is happening in pregnancy?",
+                "description": "Information on how your body changes to support your babys growth during pregnancy, and how your midwife/doctor will track the health of you and your baby.", "image": "/img/landing/pregnancy.svg",
+                "backgroundColor": "#7A3520",
+                "link": "/pregnancy-changes"
             },
+            {
+                "index": 3,
+                "title": "Navigating pregnancy complications",
+                "description": "What you need to know about why complications occur, how they are detected, and what this may mean for your pregnancy journey and beyond.", "image": "/img/landing/embryo_icon.svg",
+                "backgroundColor": "#313657",
+                "link": "/conditions-fetal"
+            }
         ]
     }